petabyt/liemoth/README.md

 Contains extensive documentation on the Ambsh programming language.

 # Help Needed
-- Testing on new devices
+- RAM dumps
+- Stability

 # Thanks to
 - http://spritesmods.com/?art=zx3hack&page=4 for the work done back in 2010.